mauricioscastro/kcdump/README.md

 `--prune` prunes targetDir/cluster_info_port/ after archiving. implies tgz option. if tgz option is not used it does nothing (default false)

-`--splitgv` split groupVersion in separate files. when false will force splitns=false. when false only -format 'yaml' or 'json_lines' accepted. when false ignores -tgz. when false a big file is created with everything inside. (default false)
+`--splitgv` split groupVersion in separate files. when false: will force splitns=false, will only accepts --format 'yaml' or 'json_lines', ignores -tgz and a big file is created with everything inside (default false)

 `--splitns` split namespaced items into directories with their namespace name (default false)

-`--sync-chunk-map` a map of string to int. name.gv -> list chunk size. for the resources acquired one by one with the desired chunk size before anything else. see --default-chunk-size (default [packagemanifests.packages.operators.coreos.com/v1=1,apirequestcounts.apiserver.openshift.io/v1=1,customresourcedefinitions.apiextensions.k8s.io/v1=1,configmaps.v1=1])
+`--sync-chunk-map` a map of string to int. name.gv -> list chunk size. for the resources acquired one by one with the desired chunk size before anything else. see --default-chunk-size (default [configmaps.v1=1,packagemanifests.packages.operators.coreos.com/v1=1,apirequestcounts.apiserver.openshift.io/v1=1,customresourcedefinitions.apiextensions.k8s.io/v1=1])

+`--tail-lines` number of lines to tail the pod's logs. if -1 infinite.
+0 = do not get logs (default 0)

 `--targetdir` target directory where the extracted cluster data goes. directory will be recreated from scratch. a sub directory named 'cluster_info_port' is created inside the targetDir. (default "USER_HOME/.kube/kcdump")